sisrfeng/coc-wiki/F.A.Q.md

 ## Sign of diagnostics not shown.

 If there are other signs that have higher offset, sign of coc.nvim can't be shown, you can change offset of coc.nvim's signs by add `"diagnostic.signOffset": 9999999` to your coc-settings.json to make it higher priority, the default value is 1000.
+Otherwise you could add signcolumn thanks the Vim option `set signcolumn=auto:2`.

 ## Not working after upgrade node.